Future stability of the FLRW spacetime for a large class of perfect fluids: Singular hyperbolic formulations of the conformal Euler equations

 \section{Singular hyperbolic formulations of the conformal Euler equations}

 The main goal of this section is to derive the conformal Euler equations \eqref{symmetric-Euler} and \eqref{lower-case}.
-The idea of this section is new and contribute to the main innovation of this paper.
+The idea of this section is new and contributes to the main innovation of this paper.